 The fee is assessed to the actual selling price, not the list price.
 So if you are running a “half-off” promotion on a product that lists for $80, the referral fee is a percentage of $40, not $80.

-For certain product categories, there is a minimum referral fee, up to $2.00, depending on the item.
+All product categories on Amazon currently have a minimum referral fee of $0.30 per item sold.
 The minimum referral fee only comes into play if the percentage of the actual selling price is lower than the minimum.

 For media (e.g., books, DVDs, music, video games or gaming consoles), there is an additional $1.80 Variable Closing Fee, also called a Fixed Closing Fee.
 Note, however, that Amazon’s calculation of this fee is continually subject to change.